ayyyane/unit1-2024/Project/readme.md

 **Fig.1 System diagram of this program**

 ## Flow Diagrams
-[add image]
-**Fig.1** Flow diagram for the registration syste.
-Note: there is some Python code in the operarions.

 ## Record of Tasks
 | Task No | Planned Action                          | Planned Outcome                                                                          | Time estimate | Target completion date | Criterion |